umbgtt10/fluxion/CONTRIBUTING.md

 - Provide meaningful error context using `FluxionError` variants
 - Document all error conditions in function docs
 - Avoid panics in library code; return errors instead
-- Use `safe_lock` for mutex operations to handle poisoned locks gracefully
+- Use `lock_or_error` for mutex operations to handle poisoned locks gracefully

 ### Performance Considerations